Jennifer Warnes: 1980s

 Warnes recorded the Randy Newman composition "One More Hour" for the 1981 motion picture Ragtime.
 This became her second song performance nominated for the Academy Award for Best Original Song.

 Warnes teamed up with Joe Cocker to record "Up Where We Belong" for the 1982 motion picture An Officer and a Gentleman.
 Written by Buffy Sainte-Marie, Will Jennings and Jack Nitzsche, the song won the Academy Award for Best Original Song, as well as a Golden Globe Award.
 The song also won Warnes and Cocker the Grammy Award for Best Pop Performance by a Duo or Group with Vocal, which was released as a single and hit No. 1 (for three weeks running) on the Billboard Hot 100 chart.
 It was certified platinum for over two million sales in the United States.
 That same year, she recorded James Taylor's "Millworker" for the American Playhouse PBS production of Working.

 In 1985, she recorded a duet version with B. J. Thomas of the song "As Long As We Got Each Other", the theme for the TV show Growing Pains.
 It was used as the opening theme for the second and third seasons.
 For the fourth season, the song was once again re-recorded with Thomas and Dusty Springfield.
 However, the Warnes version made its return for the fifth season and the seventh (final) season of the show.
 The same year, she recorded vocals for Leonard Cohen's record Various Positions, getting equal vocals credits with Cohen in the inside booklet.
 After releasing a praised tribute LP of Leonard Cohen's songs in 1987, Famous Blue Raincoat, to which Cohen contributed two new compositions, "First We Take Manhattan", which featured Stevie Ray Vaughan on guitar, and "Ain't No Cure for Love", she contributed vocals to Cohen's 1988 hit LP I'm Your Man, most notably to "Take This Waltz" and "Tower of Song".

+In 1986, she assisted with backing vocals on Eric Johnson's Tones album.

 Warnes teamed with Bill Medley to record "(I've Had) The Time of My Life" for the 1987 motion picture Dirty Dancing.
 This marked the third song performed by Warnes to win the Academy Award for Best Original Song and second for the Golden Globe Award in the same category.
 The song also won Warnes and Medley the Grammy Award for Duo or Group with Vocal.
 It reached No. 1 on the Billboard Hot 100 and spent four consecutive weeks at No. 1 on the Adult Contemporary chart.

 On September 30, 1987, at the Coconut Grove in Los Angeles, she contributed vocals for Roy Orbison's star-studded television special Roy Orbison and Friends, A Black and White Night.